HenryLange/fantasy-nhl-optimizer/_posts/2025-09-12-week-one-and-a-half.md

 date: 2025-09-12
 ---

 So, in the last post, I showed a lot about what I did with the data to clean it up to a state where working with it will be smooth.
 However, something the last week’s post lacked is what was left over in the data after removing all the problems in it.
-For example, questions like **“what stats do you even have in player data? or for goalie data?”** were left unanswered unless you dove deep into my code.
+For example, questions like **“what stats do you even have in player data?
+Or for goalie data?”** were left unanswered unless you dove deep into my code.
 That’s what this week is supposed to cover.
-What exactly I have in my table of thousands of NHL players.
+What exactly do I have in my table of thousands of NHL players?

 ---